Trade Show Attendee Data for SDRs: A Complete Guide

 Step 2: Pull Attendee Data (4-6 Weeks Out)

 For each event, pull the attendee list.
-On WhoGoes, you can preview 5 contacts for free on any event page to assess data quality before spending credits.
+On WhoGoes, you can preview 5 contacts for free on any event page to check data quality before spending credits.
 Filter by job title, company size, and industry to match your ICP.

 Step 3: Enrich and Segment (3-4 Weeks Out)